huansong1214/hello-universe/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Usage

+The app is also deployed on Vercel at [Hello Universe](https://hello-universe-ruddy.vercel.app/).

+> Note: Deployment is temporarily disabled.

+## Examples

+_TODO: Code snippets or screenshots showing how it works_

 ## Contributing

-I follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.
+This project follows the [Conventional Commits](https://www.conventionalcommits.org/) specification for commit messages.

+## License

+_TODO: Information about how the project can be used or shared_

+## Credits

+_TODO: Acknowledgments or links to related work_